Open-Models-Startup/docs-vite/docs/enterprise/installation/quickstart-existing-cluster.md

 ![EE Console](../assets/ee-console-config.png)

 See the [Config Options in the Administrator Guide](/enterprise/installation/administrator-guide#config-options) for more details on each configuration option.
 After filling out the configuration fields, click "Continue".
 Your configuration will be saved.
-The Admin Console will deploy your configuration and begin to pull and run the images for StackBlitz.
+The Admin Console will deploy your configuration and begin to pull and run the images for OpenModels.
 After your instance is up and running, you will need to [Configure DNS Settings](/enterprise/configuring-dns) to point your DNS zones at the IP/CNAME of your ingress.